PhilippWoelfel/smartstart/README.md

 Similarly, running it at system startup may slow down the system when it is likely that a user wants to use it.

 ## Installation
-1.Make sure the executable xprintidle (see https://github.com/g0hl1n/xprintidle) is in the $PATH.
+1. Make sure the executable xprintidle (see https://github.com/g0hl1n/xprintidle) is in the $PATH.

 1. Copy `smartstart.sh` into a directory in `$PATH`, and create a smarstart configuration file `~/.config/smartstart.config` (see Section [Configuration file](#Configuration-file) below, and the provided sample file [smartstart.config.sample]().
 Then add the following line to crontab (using `crontab -e`):